 BOOKS FOR OLDER BABIES:

-Reading from very young has lots of benefits.
-Few points to take care when choosing books for them are,
+Reading from a very young has lots of benefits.
+Few points to take care of when choosing books for them are,

-- Choose a bright colour and touch and feel books.
+- Choose a bright colour and touch and-feel the book.

-- Babies love to touch different textures, and this helps them explore the sensory play.
+- Babies love to touch different textures, and this helps them explore sensory play.

 - Choose rhyming and repetitive books.
 They love to listen to repetitive words and respond well.